Shiloh Hills, Spokane: History

-The Spokane people have lived in what is now Nevada Heights for hundreds of years prior to the arrival of European settlers.
+The Spokane people have lived in what is now Shiloh Hills for hundreds of years prior to the arrival of European settlers.

 Shiloh Hills, prior to becoming Shiloh Hills and being annexed into the city, was home to a major transportation corridor through the region.
 Wagon roads traversed what is now the neighborhood since the early 1900s, connecting Spokane in the south with Newport in the north.
 By 1918, "The Y" began appearing on maps as the intersection where the Pend Oreille Highway split from Division Street.
 The Y was first paved in 1932 and has since become one of the busiest, most iconic intersections in the Spokane area.

 Francis Avenue, the neighborhood's southern border, was the city of Spokane's northern limit until 1967.
 The western half of Shiloh Hills, west of Nevada Street, was annexed into the city in 1967.
 The area west of Nevada was annexed in 1994.
 The most recent annexation in the neighborhood, along Division Avenue in what was formerly Town and Country, happened in 2008.

 Development in Shiloh Hills did not begin until the 1960s, and it continues to grow into the 2020s.
 Prior to 2016, Shiloh Hills was part of the Nevada/Lidgerwood neighborhood, along with what is now Nevada Heights to the south.
 The two neighborhoods split in 2016 along Francis Avenue, the longtime city limits.
 The split was driven by differences in demographics and connectivity with the rest of the city between the newer developments in Shiloh Hills and the older developments of Nevada Heights.
+In contrast to the older developments south of Francis Avenue, Shiloh Hills has single family housing subdivisions that feature a more curvilinear street layout and has a large amount of medium density residential apartment complexes as well as strip malls.
+The Northpointe Plaza is a neighborhood shopping center located just north of "the Y" on the Newport Highway and was developed in the 1990s; it has many big box retail stores that draw in shoppers from other areas of the north side.